szheng3/rust-individual-project-3/README.md

 # Individual Project 3 - Rust micro-server for Text Summarization

 This project aims to build a Rust micro-server that summarizes text, based on the common task of reading and summarizing books among students.
 The project uses the `rust actix` and `libtorch` to run a pre-trained `hugging-face` model for summarization.
+Compared with the Individual Project 2, this project add more functions such as onnx model with albert models, GPU support for rust-bert, etc.
 ## Project Goals/Outcomes

 * Develop my Rust micro-service with kubernetes